Author of Hell in the Heartland

 In early 2016, he started as an attorney with the Innocence Project in New York.
 Working in the litigation department, Mr. Adams earned one of his first victories, exonerating a man in the same Wisconsin prison where he had served time during his wrongful conviction.

 Mr. Adams launched the Law Offices of Jarrett Adams, PLLC, in 2017 with offices and attorneys in New York, NY, Chicago, IL, and Milwaukee, WI.
 He expects to open a Los Angeles, CA office in 2022.

 He is also a co-founder of Life After Justice, a 501(c)(3) nonprofit organization dedicated to preventing wrongful convictions and developing an ecosystem of support and empowerment for exonerees’ as they rebuild their lives after exoneration.

 As an author, Mr. Adams shares a cinematic story of hope and redemption in his memoir, Redeeming Justice.
 Redeeming Justice: From Defendant to Defender, My Fight For Equity On Both Sides Of A Broken System, published by Penguin Random House, is the poignant story of how an innocent young adult of color experienced the injustice of a legal system that purports to provide “justice for all.”
 His account of incarceration, exoneration, and redemption has been featured widely in the media, and he has become a sought-after motivational speaker for athletes, students, inmates, attorneys, and others.

 Find more about him here:

-He will be a featured guest on a bonus episode of Season 3.
+He is a featured guest on an episode of Season 3's Raven's Reviews.